Tarski neuromorphic chip render

 Tarski

 Actually making it rain.
-Electrons behaving like neurons.
+Electrons behaving like neuron.
 Physics doing the math.

 Billions of multiply-accumulate operations per inference.
 Energy spent describing physics.